lwjglgamedev/vulkanbook/bookcontents/chapter-05/chapter-05.md

 3. We end the render pass by calling the `vkCmdEndRenderPass`.
 In this case we are just clearing the screen.
 If we were actually rendering something, we should define the graphics commands before this step.
 4. We finish the recording by calling the `endRecording` of the `CommandBuffer` class.

-The last method of this class, named `submit`,  is defined like this:
+Finally, the `submit`, is defined like this:

 ```java
 public class ForwardRenderActivity {